bobby1/terraform-gke-cluster/README.md

 If you no longer need the stack,  you can clean up the deployment by using
   $ terraform destroy -auto-approve

-* Verifying the Kubernetes stack
+3. Verifying the Kubernetes stack
-  * After the GKE cluster is created, go to GCP's Kubernetes cluster console and start a terminal session.
+  - After the GKE cluster is created, go to GCP's Kubernetes cluster console and start a terminal session.
-    * Initial Kubernetes command line tool (kubectl) to connect to cluster
+    - Initial Kubernetes command line tool (kubectl) to connect to cluster

-        $ gcloud container clusters get-credentials <cluster name> --region=<cluster region>
+        $ gcloud container clusters get-credentials cluster name --region=/<cluster region />

               Fetching cluster endpoint and auth data.